-The holiday shopping rush is just around the corner, and retailers across the country are preparing for their post-Thanksgiving promotions.
+While some consumers have already begun their holiday shopping, the post-Thanksgiving rush is about to begin, and retailers across the country are preparing for big sales and promotions.
 This is especially true of e-commerce businesses, which need to anticipate an influx of website traffic during what's likely to be their biggest sales period of the year.

-As a small e-tailer, it's in your best interest to get your website in tip-top shape for the season, to help you keep up with your larger competitors.
-Frank Yue, director of application delivery solutions at Radware, a provider of application delivery and security solutions, said that if your site slows down, you have a lot to lose — 57 percent of consumers will abandon a site that fails to load after 3 seconds, according to Radware research.
+As a small online retailer, your website needs to be in tip-top shape for the season, to help you keep up with your larger competitors.
+Frank Yue, director of solution marketing and application delivery at Radware, a provider of DDoS protection services, said that if your site slows down, you have a lot to lose — 57 percent of consumers will abandon a site that fails to load after 3 seconds, according to Radware research.

 "If the site doesn't respond ... [customers will think] it's not worth it and go to another website to buy [the item] somewhere else," Yue told Business News Daily.
 "It's not just the [site] outage you have to worry about, but also the degradation of performance and delivery to retain customers."